 To ensure public safety and service reliability, National Grid crews continually test, inspect, repair and improve our pipelines and monitor for potential gas leaks.
-We work very closely with industry and government agencies on a variety of pipeline safety measure
+We work very closely with industry and government agencies on a variety of pipeline safety measures

-- Visual pipeline and gas meter inspections - Pipeline design and construction techniques - Coordination with UDig NY - Pipeline markers and facility mapping Workforce training - Industry safety practices - and government oversight Public education programs
+- Visual pipeline and gas meter inspections - Pipeline design and construction techniques - Coordination with Dig Safe® - Pipeline markers and facility mapping Workforce training - Industry safety practices and government oversight - Public education programs

-We also conduct training and drills with emergency responders to prevent and prepare for natural gas emergencies.
+We also conduct training and drills with emergency responders to prevent and prepare for natural gas leaks, fires and explosions.
 These exercises test procedures, logistics, communications and more.
 Emergency plans and procedures are periodically updated and made available to state authorities.
-If you would like to view emergency response plans for your community, contact your National Grid director of external affairs.
+If you would like to view emergency response plans for your community, contact your National Grid regional director of community engagement.